Contents: Option A (with switch position "INT") ⇓ Option B (with the switch in the…⇓ Automatic control of the cleaner ⇓

 INT – intermittent operation mode;

-1 - constant mode at low speed;
+1 – continuous mode at low speed;

-2 - constant mode at high speed.
+2 – continuous mode at high speed.

-Option B (with switch position «AUTO»)
+Option B (with the switch in the "AUTO" position)

 Turn on the cleaner by moving the lever to one of the lower positions: